 1. The recipient will be announced by the President of the University and the President of the Faculty Senate at the Faculty Recognition event

 2. The recipient will be known as the Faculty Senate Professor for the academic year following the award announcement

 3. The recipient will receive a stipend of $2,500 and a one-course reduction in teaching load during the year of the award

-4. The recipient will deliver a talk to her or his colleagues at the next annual Faculty Recognition Dinner on a topic of general interest.
+4. The recipient will deliver a talk to her or his colleagues at the next annual Faculty Recognition event on a topic of general interest.

 PROCEDURE FOR NOMINATIONS